 For exemptions based on reasons of conscience, only official forms issued by the Texas Department of State Health Services (DSHS), Immunization Branch, can be honored by the district.
-This form may be obtained online at Affidavit Request for Exemption from Immunization or by writing the DSHS Immunization Branch (MC 1946), P.O.
+You may access the DSHS exemption form online or by writing to: Texas Department of State Health Services Immunization Section, Mail Code 1946, P.O.
 Box 149347, Austin, Texas 78714-9347.

 The form must be notarized and submitted to the principal or school nurse within 90 days of notarization.
 If the parent is seeking an exemption for more than one student in the family, a separate form must be provided for each student.